-During fiscal 2010, we began work on an Order Management System that will significantly improve our ability to serve both our store and online customer and will provide for substantial improvements in our back office administration as it relates to supply chain, fulfillment and inventory control.
-Furthermore, it will integrate inventory visibility regardless of the channel in which it was received or sold.
-We expect phase one of this project to be complete in fiscal 2011.
-Phase I includes benefits such as a single consistent view of all purchase orders to our vendors regardless of business segment.
-Additionally, it provides for a standardized commercial invoicing that will be automatically matched to the purchase order.
+During fiscal 2010, we began work on an Order Management System ("OMS") that will significantly improve our ability to serve both our store and online customers and will provide for substantial improvements in our back office administration as it relates to supply chain, fulfillment and inventory control.
+Furthermore, it will integrate inventory visibility regardless of the channel in which the merchandise was received or sold.
+We completed the implementation of the OMS for three of our six brands in fiscal 2011 and expect to convert the remaining three brands in fiscal 2012.